 The Germans began gradually to leave Athens on the evening of October 11, moving North.
 At 8 in the morning on October 12, the few remaining Germans in Athens gathered at the Monument of the Unknown Soldier.
 There, in a makeshift and hasty ceremony, the chief of the occupying forces, General Hellmuth Felmy, accompanied by the mayor of Athens, Angelos Georgatos, laid a wreath.

 All that remained was tο take down the Nazi flag from Acropolis.
-A German soldier took down the swastika without any formalities at 9:15 in the morning, took it under his arm and left with his head down, thus signaling the end of the German occupation that lasted 1,265 days and the beginning of a wild celebration on the streets of Athens.
+A German soldier took down the swastika without any formalities at 9:15 in the morning, took it under his arm and left with his head down, thus signalling the end of the German occupation that lasted 1,265 days and the beginning of a wild celebration on the streets of Athens.

 Thousands of people with the blue-and-white in hand were shouting in joy, some exclaiming “Christ has Risen,” children were climbing on the roofs of the tram, while the National Anthem echoed across the city.
 After 42 long months of literal slavery, the Athenians were breathing the intoxicating air of freedom.